apache/metron/metron-stellar/stellar-common/README.md

     * ip - An object which we wish to test is an ip
     * type (optional) - Object of string or collection type (e.g. list) one of IPV4 or IPV6 or both.
 The default is IPV4.
   * Returns: True if the string is an IP and false otherwise.

+### `IS_NAN`
+  * Description: Evaluates if the passed number is NaN.
+The number is evaluated as a double.
+  * Input:
+    * number - number to evaluate"
+  * Returns: True if the number is NaN, false if it is

 ### `IS_URL`
   * Description: Tests if a string is a valid URL